We regulate the conduct of nearly 45,000 businesses in the UK to ensure that financial markets work well. Find out more about our role.

 - setting specific standards for around 17,000 firms

-We were set up on 1 April 2013, taking over conduct and relevant prudential regulation from the Financial Services Authority (FSA).
+We were established on 1 April 2013, taking over conduct and relevant prudential regulation from the Financial Services Authority (FSA).

-Our Head Office is based in London, but we also work across the UK, from our offices in Leeds and Edinburgh and via colleagues in Belfast and Cardiff.
+We work across the UK with a head office in London, offices in Leeds and Edinburgh and colleagues in Belfast and Cardiff.

 Why we do it